Henri Freycinet Harbour

+Satellite image of Shark Bay.
+Freycinet Harbour is southwest of the Peron Peninsula in the centre.

-Henri Freycinet Harbour, also known as Freycinet Estuary, is one of the inner gulfs of Shark Bay, Western Australia, a World Heritage Site that lies to the west of the Peron Peninsula.
+Henri Freycinet Harbour (/fr/), also known as Freycinet Estuary, is one of the inner gulfs of the Shark Bay World Heritage Site in Western Australia.
+It lies to the southwest of the Peron Peninsula.
 It has a significantly larger number of islands than Hamelin Pool, and has a number of smaller peninsulas known as prongs on its northern area.

+It was named in 1801 by Louis Claude de Saulces de Freycinet after his older brother and fellow naval officer Louis Henri de Saulces de Freycinet (17771840).
+Both were on the Baudin expedition to Australia; Louis Henri went on to serve as Major General of the French Navy from 1832 to 1834.

 Situated within the Shark Bay Marine Park, it has been identified as a critical dugong habitat area.
 Nevertheless the estuary has been dredged as part of works related to the Shark Bay Salt Joint Venture.